The Many Doors Rasmussen Opened for a Practical Nursing Student

 “It’s amazing to have people who actually care,” Wohlman stated.

-The environment at Rasmussen College has allowed her to achieve higher academic success.
-Wohlman is proud of the work she has accomplished since starting at Rasmussen College.
+The environment at Rasmussen University has allowed her to achieve higher academic success.
+Wohlman is proud of the work she has accomplished since starting at Rasmussen .
 Looking to her future, she feels many doors are open to her because of the education she will have received.
 A potential move to Colorado, becoming a travel nurse and continuing her education further are all viable options she may pursue.

 “I don't know how to fully thank the teachers.
-I want the teachers, the faculty, the College, to know I see what they are doing and I'm so thankful.
+I want the teachers, the faculty, the University, to know I see what they are doing and I'm so thankful.
 It changed my life dramatically.
 I probably wouldn't have made it this far without Rasmussen.”